 Why Start a Dog Camp?

 The idea germinated for several years after I saw a story on television about Camp Gone to the Dogs in Vermont.
 If it hadn’t been so far between Vermont and my home in Seattle, I would have signed up for it in a heartbeat.
-Instead, I decided to wait for someone to start a camp closer to home.
+Instead, I decided to wait for someone to start a dog camp near me.
 I waited some more.
-Then I started visiting the Flying U Ranch in British Columbia (Bark “Travel,” Fall 2004), where dogs are welcomed, which inspired me to begin thinking of starting my own dog camp.
+Then I started visiting the Flying U Ranch in British Columbia, where dogs are welcomed, which inspired me to begin thinking of starting my own dog camp.
 In 2002, I decided to take the next step—if I was serious, it was finally time for me to commit to this project.
 I wanted to experience that sort of fun with my dogs and make it available to others.

 GET THE BARK IN YOUR INBOX!

 Sign up for our newsletter and stay in the know.

 As it turns out, my motivations were similar to those of other camp operators with whom I spoke for this article.
 Honey Loring of Camp Gone to the Dogs, the originator of the dog camp phenomenon, started her camp after attending an obedience seminar that she felt was way too serious and fun-deprived.
 She wanted to create a happy place for dogs, and has succeeded beyond her wildest dreams.
 Because the camp, which opened in 1990, was so unique, she received an extraordinary amount of publicity, from coverage on the CBS Sunday Morning show to articles in the Wall Street Journal, dog magazines and even Cosmo, for heaven’s sake.
 Those of us following in her footsteps can only dream of such free advertising.